-Vodafone recently announced that it is handing over operations of its Auckland-based customer data centre to local IT firm Plan B.
+Vodafone recently announced that it is handing over operations of its Auckland-based customer data center to local IT firm Plan B.

-The sale expands Plan B’s data centre portfolio, whilst providing operations and management.
+The sale expands Plan B’s data center portfolio, whilst providing operations and management.
 Customers will notice no change in services.

 “With over twenty years of ICT and business continuity experience, Plan B is now one of New Zealand’s largest data center operators.
 This partnership will further strengthen our capabilities as we continue to offer customers secure, scalable and cost-effective cloud-based solutions,” says Zwart.